emenegro/space-cells-ios/README.md

 Exercising collection view **loading**, **configuration** and **interaction** on iOS VIPER architecture.

-The motivation is to explore the implementation of a mechanism tho allow the interaction with components inside cells without involving the view.
+The motivation is to explore the implementation of a mechanism to allow the interaction with components inside cells without involving the view.

 ## `Collectionable` protocols